zekurio/nix-config/README.md

 # nix-config

 Declarative NixOS and WSL configurations for the homelab, workstations, and developer environments that live on my machines.
-All hosts are built from a single flake with reusable modules and service wrappers.
+All hosts are built from a single flake with reusable modules, service wrappers, and layered profiles.

 ## Layout